Last updated: ET

 Penalties for possession, use or trafficking of illegal drugs are severe.
-Convicted offenders can expect long prison sentences.
+Convicted offenders can expect lengthy jail sentences.

-Cuba is actively working to prevent child sex tourism, and a number of tourists, including Canadians, have been convicted of offences related to the corruption of minors aged 16 and under.
+Cuba is actively working to prevent child sex tourism.
+A number of tourists, including Canadians, have been convicted of offences related to the corruption of minors aged 16 and under.

 Prison sentences range from 7 to 25 years.
 Release on bail before trial is unlikely.